tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 10/midterm.md

 #### (c)

-To find the possible values of the common ratio, we can translate the given information into algebraic equations.
+To find any possible values of common ratio, we can translate the given information into algebraic equations.

 1. Define the Terms

-Let the first term of the geometric progression (GP) be $a$ and the common ratio be $r$.
+Let's assume the first term of the geometric progression (GP) be $a$ and the common ratio be $r$.
 The terms of the GP are defined as $T_n = ar^{n-1}$.

 - The 2nd term is $ar$.